smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② Query Input Area: Input queries and execute/stop them.
 Supports [Keyboard Shortcuts](#keyboard-shortcuts).

-③ CSV Download: Download result tables in CSV format.
+③ CSV Download: Download result as a CSV file.

 ④ [Data Viewer](#data-viewer) : Used for analyzing unstructured data like images and videos.

-⑤ Result Table: Displays query results in a table format.
+⑤ Result Table: Displays query results as a table.

 #### **Data Viewer**